epfahl/mimi/README.md

 ### Disclaimer

-The memoized state in `Mimi` is managed in anyway; it will continue to grow until the parent process is terminated or until the `Agent` process is terminated manually.
+The memoized state in `Mimi` isn't managed in any way; it will continue to grow until the parent process is terminated or until the `Agent` process is terminated manually.
 It is not advisable to use `Mimi` is critical applications.